This is a named option in the Civil and Environmental Engineering MS. It is one year, face-to-face coursework-based program.

 Minimum Residence Credit Requirement 16 credits

 Minimum Graduate Coursework Requirement At least 15 credits must be graduate-level coursework.
-Details can be found in the Graduate School’s Minimum Graduate Coursework (50%) policy (https://policy.wisc.edu/library/UW-1244).
+Refer to the Graduate School: Minimum Graduate Coursework (50%) Requirement policy: https://policy.wisc.edu/library/UW-1244.

 Overall Graduate GPA Requirement 3.00 GPA required.